okta/okta-jwt-verifier-php/README.md

 order for you to know this use is valid, you will need to know how to validate the token against Okta.
 This guide gives you an example of how to do this using Okta's JWT Validation library for PHP.

+**This code does not work with the default authorization server.
+You must be using a [custom authorization server](https://github.com/okta/okta-jwt-verifier-php/issues/57).
+Please check if this is the case before using this code.**

 ## Release status

 This library uses semantic versioning and follows Okta's [library version policy](https://developer.okta.com/code/library-versions/).